snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 PRO supports the following paperless document types:

-* Commercial invoice documents
+* Commercial invoice documents.
-* Certificates of origin
+* Certificates of origin.
-* NAFTA certificates of origin
+* NAFTA certificates of origin.
-* Pro-forma invoices
+* Pro-forma invoices.
-* Authorisation forms
+* Authorisation forms.
-* Export documents
+* Export documents.
-* Export licences
+* Export licences.
-* Import permits
+* Import permits.
-* Power of attorney documents
+* Power of attorney documents.
-* Packing lists
+* Packing lists.
-* Shipper's export (SED) documents
+* Shipper's export (SED) documents.
-* Letters of instruction
+* Letters of instruction.
-* Customs declarations
+* Customs declarations.
-* Air waybills
+* Air waybills.
-* Invoices
+* Invoices.

 Documents must be uploaded as an image in one of PRO's supported formats (PDF, PNG, JPG or GIF), and must be less than 5MB in size.
 For larger documents you may need to optimise your files (for example, removing fonts and embedded data from a PDF or reducing quality on a JPG) to bring your files under the size limit.